Last updated on September 4, 2025

 Conceited Witch | Illustration by Anna Pavleeva

 We all have a role to play in life.
 Like how I’ve taken up the mantle of being the voice of reason in my friend group, or how my little brother’s adopted the role of being the one who ruins every family reunion.
 Great job Brandon.
-Thanks to a new mechanic from Wilds of Eldraine, your creatures can play roles now, too!
+Thanks to a mechanic from Wilds of Eldraine, your creatures can play roles now, too!
 Just don’t let them be like Brandon.

 I’ll be enchanted with my “L1 Judge” role to walk you through the intricacies of this mechanic, at least as long as another role doesn’t come along and change that.
 Hmm… I’ve always thought of myself as something of a Young Hero….